Ekumen-OS/beluga/docs/tutorials/nav2-integration.md

 Load of nav2_amcl composable node from nav2_bringup package.
 :::

-Similarly, the parameter file we use is the same as the one from the `nav2_bringup` package, with minimal modifications.
-These modifications are explained in the table found on the *beluga_amcl ROS2 reference* page.
+That is what the `beluga_demo_nav2` package does.
+Even the same parameter file can be used unchanged, though `beluga_demo_nav2` does apply a few minimal changes to better configure `beluga_amcl`, as explained in reference page.

 ## Run the example